charlesreid1/how-do-i-snakemake/docs/index.md

 A guide to getting up and running with Snakemake.

 Snakemake is a powerful tool for building complex workflows in Python.
-It is similar in spirit to the [GNU make](https://www.gnu.org/software/make/) program, from whence it derives its name.
+It is similar to [GNU make](https://www.gnu.org/software/make/), from whence it derives its name.

-Snakemake is more powerful than make, however, and there are some important differences (and reasons for make users to migrate to Snakemake):
+However, Snakemake is more powerful than make, and there are some important differences (that are also reasons for `make` users to migrate to Snakemake):

 * Snakemake is implemented in Python, so Snakemake is able to bootstrap on the capabilities of Python.
 Snakefiles are also Python programs, so Python modules